 12-II.B.
-METHOD OF TERMINATION [24 CFR 982.552(a)(3)]
+METHOD OF TERMINATION

 The way in which the PHA terminates assistance depends upon individual circumstances.
 HUD permits the PHA to terminate assistance by:

 - Terminating housing assistance payments under a current HAP contract, - Refusing to approve a request for tenancy or to enter into a new HAP contract, or - Refusing to process a request for or to provide assistance under portability procedures.